What Is a Management System

 - Root cause analysis will include further elements of analysis, such as Human Factors.

-- Circulating the report through your standard review process, which may happen once or on a continuous basis; and
+- Circulating the report through your standard review process, which may happen once or continuously; and

 - The reporter and relevant employees should be notified that the issue has been corrected.